How To Get A CIS Mortgage

 If you are not a subscriber, your affordability will be based on your reported net income numbers.
 As a result, the maximum amount of your mortgage will be less compared to registering with the CIS.
 This can be beneficial for self-employed construction workers.

 What if I have bad credit?

 If you need a bad credit CIS mortgage, there may be some lenders willing to approve it.
-The advisors we work with specialize in bad credit and can explain everything to you in more detail.
+Generally whether you can get a mortgage with bad credit will depend on:

 How is cis mortgage calculated?

 Most lenders will ask for either, 3, 6 or 12 months of payslips and will then multiply that by between 4.5 and 5.5x to give you a maximum amount you can borrow.

 Some lenders may treat you as self employed in which case they will usually want to see your latest 2 years accounts.
 However, some lenders are more subcontractor-friendly, using your gross income rather than your net income.

 Can I get a mortgage with 3 months CIS?

 Generally lenders tend to want 6 months of payslips for a CIS Mortgage.
 However, you may be able to get a mortgage with as little as 3 months payslips as a CIS worker.